namehash/ens-normalize-python/README.md

 * **disallowed name** - a name that is not normalizable.
 This means `ens_normalize(name)` raises a `DisallowedSequence`.
 * **curable name** - a name that is normalizable, or a name in the subset of disallowed names that can still be converted into a normalized name using `ens_cure`.
 * **empty name** - a name that is the empty string.
 An empty string is a name with 0 labels.
 It is a *normalized name*.
 * **namehash ready name** - a name that is ready for for use with the ENS `namehash` function.
-Only normalized and empty names are namehash ready.
+Only normalized names are namehash ready.
 Empty names represent the ENS namespace root for use with the ENS `namehash` function.
 Using the ENS `namehash` function on any name that is not namehash ready will return a node that is unreachable by ENS client applications that use a proper implementation of `ens_normalize`.

 **Sequences**
 * **unnormalized sequence** - a sequence from a name that is not in normalized form according to the ENS Normalization Standard.